 Where we keep your data

 We keep your information on our secure on-site server.
-We may also store your information if we have previously corresponded on relevant platforms such as our internal ERP system, email server and UK data protection law compliant 3rd party applications including Mailchimp, Survey Monkey, Lead Forensics and Microsoft Cloud Applications.
+We may also store your information if we have previously corresponded on relevant platforms such as our internal CRM systems, email server and UK data protection law compliant 3rd party applications including Mailchimp, Survey Monkey, Lead Forensics, and Microsoft Cloud Applications.

 The data that we collect from you will be stored in the European Economic Area (EEA), but may be transferred to, and stored at, a destination outside the EEA, with and by third parties.